JetBrains/intellij-platform-plugin-template/README.md

 ### Dependency on the Kotlin standard library

 Since Kotlin 1.4, a dependency on a standard library (`stdlib`) is added automatically.
-In most cases, it is not necessary to attach such libraries within the bundled plugin.
+In most cases, it is not necessary to distribute this library with a plugin.

-The [gradle.properties][file:gradle.properties] file explicitly alters the default behaviour of the Kotlin plugin using the opt-out property:
+The [gradle.properties][file:gradle.properties] file explicitly alters the default behaviour of the Kotlin Gradle plugin by specifying this opt-out property:

 ```
 kotlin.stdlib.default.dependency = false
 ```

-For more details, read: [Dependency on the standard library][kotlin-docs-dependency-on-stdlib].
+For more details, please see: [Dependency on the standard library][kotlin-docs-dependency-on-stdlib] in Kotlin documentation~~~~.

 ## Plugin template structure